danse-inelastic/pyre/docs/pyreLibraries.rst

 Pyre server base: pyre.services
 -------------------------------

-Pyre services are useful when creating servers that need to provide a type of service, such as a `globally unique string creator daemon<pyre-idd>` or a .
+Pyre services are useful when creating servers that need to provide a type of service, such as a `globally unique string creator daemon<idd>` or an `authentication daemon<ipa>`.

 Here is the class diagram for pyre's services base: